 Your images should be highly targeted for your audience

 The best way of making sure that your images perform adequately against your prospects is to learn enough about them.
-What they like.
-What they don’t.
-What they seek out of your product.
-What age group do they lie in.
-Which gender they belong to.
+What do they like?
+Don’t like?
+The benefits of your product?
+What age group do they lie in?
+Which gender they belong to?

 Asking yourself these questions before creating images for your website will help you get a better idea of what can work for your audience.

 If your idea of using images on your landing pages means including stock photos, this is where you stop.
 Users dig quality.
 Which is why, with random low quality stock photos you won’t be able to go far.
 This is so because, first of all, low quality images can never deliver your brand’s clear vision.

 Secondly, using low quality images on your website will simply leave a bad impression on your visitors.
 Also, with low quality images, you will never be able to showcase your product’s features clearly.

 Every product in the world is potent to evoke an emotion in the users’ mind.
 If the same emotion can be evoked at the time when a prospect is just about to convert or leave, conversion rates can go up.